City-banner-image

 View_6_Aerial_View_from_South_Main_Street_Day

-A number of exciting public realm projects will make Cork City centre more attractive for recreation, business and cultural activity.
+A number of exciting ongoing public realm projects will make Cork City centre more attractive for recreation, business and cultural activity.

 A central element of the redevelopment of the Grand Parade Quarter is a new purpose designed city library that will facilitate up to 1,000,000 visits a year.
-Planning has started on the library, which will be delivered in the medium term Works are underway on the revitalisation of Bishop Lucey Park which will open up the park to Grand Parade and South Main Street, providing a safe and more attractive place or people to meet.
+Planning has started on the library, which will be delivered in the medium term.
+Works are underway on the revitalisation of Bishop Lucey Park which will open up the park to Grand Parade and South Main Street, providing a safe and more attractive place or people to meet.

 Our-City-Is-Changing_Website-Images_Bishop-Lucey1Our-City-Is-Changing_Website-Images_Bishop-Lucey2